colinnuk/csharp-models-to-typescript/README.md

   "UseSingleQuote": true
 }
 ```
-Only InputFolder & OutputFolder are required.
+Only InputFolder & OutputFolder are required, the others are optional.
+Default values are as above.

+Then run the tool with the below command

+``csharpmodelstotypescript options.json``

 ## License
 Adapted from the below github profile